In one of its notorious "Factbox" formats, Reuters

 Izzet Sahin, who according to his website works for the IHH's foreign affairs department, was arrested by Israeli security forces in April on suspicion of aiding Palestinian organizations banned by Israel, Israel's Shin Bet domestic security service said earlier this month.

-Courtesy of Joel Leyden, here is some additional info about the IHH which the "fact-finders" at Reuters appear to have missed:
+Joel Leyden, here is some additional info about the IHH which the "fact-finders" at Reuters appear to have missed:

 In a working paper for The Danish Institute for International Studies, an independent international affairs research institution of Denmark, terrorism analyst and expert witness for the prosecution in U.S. terrorism trials, Evan Kohlmann details IHH's extensive affiliation with the Islamic terror network, including: explicit ties to Hamas, al-Qaida, as well other militant Islamic organizations based in Algeria, Libya, Turkey.